 Hoffeditz knew she had to do something and was encouraged to take on the challenge by her pastor and her husband, Gary.
 With their support, she was determined to bring a “safe haven” for families to her beloved community.
 She gathered the research, visited other shelters, talked to the experts and wrote grant requests to make the dream a reality.

 In time, she raised the necessary funds and a shelter was built – with no debt.
 In 2001 Sheltering Wings, a 68-bed faith-based domestic violence shelter in Danville, was born.
-Today the shelter provides emergency and transitional housing for women and children in domestic abuse situations.
+The shelter provides emergency and transitional housing for women and children in domestic abuse situations.
 Sheltering Wings has provided safe housing for over 3,500 women and children.
-Additionally, they have answered over 17,400 help line calls and educated over 202,000 individuals through education and prevention programs.
+Additionally, the shelter’s staff has answered over 17,400 helpline calls and educated over 202,000 individuals through education and prevention programs.

 Sheltering Wings’ staff credit Hoffeditz for making it all possible.
 She saw a need and immediately sprang into action to provide hope, healing and safety for the thousands of families at risk in their community.
-Women feel safe and 87% leave financially stable and with housing.
+Women feel safe and 87 percent leave financially stable and with housing.